Wage or Hours Disagreements

 Be sure to consult with a lawyer because the laws and standards outlined above only scratch the surface of wage and hour laws that employers must comply with.
 If you are at all suspicious that your rights are being violated, a lawyer will be able to guide you in the right direction.

 There are time limitations to file a lawsuit or complaint, so be sure to consult with a lawyer.
+If you believe your wage or hours rights are being violated, contact CLSMF for legal advice.

 Study your Employee Handbook in order to learn your company’s specific policies, perhaps regarding paid time off, and determine if your rights are being infringed.